 Strawweight10547.67 st 7 lbs

 For the heavyweight division there is no upper limit.
-Any fighter who weighs more than 200 lbs competes at heavyweight automatically, despite what they weigh in the day before.
+In the traditional 17-division system, fighters above 200 lb compete at heavyweight, which has no upper limit.
 This is widely regarded as boxing’s most exciting division; the one that produced Ali, Frazier, Tyson and Fury.
 Currently British interest is high: Anthony Joshua, Fabio Wardley and Moses Itauma are all climbing in the division right now.

 The heavyweight division has existed in some form since the bare-knuckle era, and was reshaped in 1979 when cruiserweight was introduced to take fighters under 200 lb out of the picture.